If you can't find the answer you're looking for or need more details on anything, reach out to staygoodtraining@gmail.com!

 Training is relationship-based, not fear-based.
 The goal is communication, not control.
 Dogs learn to feel safe, understood, and motivated to work with their owners not just for rewards, but because the relationship itself is rewarding.

 Exercise and movement are central to every program.
-Whether it’s structured walking, treadmill work, agility, scent work, or play, dogs learn best when their bodies and minds are both engaged.
+Whether it’s structured walking, trailing or scent work, or play, dogs learn best when their bodies and minds are both engaged.
 This approach creates not just obedience, but fulfillment resulting in a happy, confident dog with a stronger connection to their owner.

 There are two versions of the program: